Bucketlist Travels logo

 • Chambord, Centre-Val de Loire, France

-The largest chateau in the Loire Valley, this 16th-century Renaissance colossus contains an astonishing 440 rooms, 84 staircases, more than 800 sculpted columns and a forest of fantastical chimneys.
+The largest chateau in the Loire, and the most excessive of all King François I’s architectural ventures, this 16th-century Renaissance colossus contains an astonishing 440 rooms, 84 staircases, more than 800 sculpted columns and a forest of fantastical chimneys.

-Its centrepiece is a spectacular double helix staircase, designed, it’s thought, by Leonardo da Vinci.
-It also houses 4,500 items of furniture, tapestries, antiques and objets d’art.
+Its centrepiece is the spectacular double helix staircase, designed, it is thought, by Leonardo da Vinci, but it also houses an outstanding collection of 4,500 items of furniture, tapestries, antiques and objets d’art.

 Good for age: 18+